-We are a Gas Safe registered company and are able to sign off gas fire installations of all types.
+Bespoke Fire and Flue Services Ltd are a Gas Safe & HETAS registered company able to work on, install and sign off, gas fire installations of all types.

 Most fires operate using natural gas, although where this is not available LPG (Liquid Petroleum Gas) is available for all models.
 There are a number of different styles of gas fire installations including open gas fires and sealed appliances, through to modern hole in the wall or room dividing fires.
 So, if you're looking for a fireplace that gives you both economy and efficiency and the pleasure of watching the flames dance, the gas fire is the obvious choice.

 Generally speaking, there are two main types of gas fire.